-Create a new script file via File \to New \to R Script.
+Create a new script file via File \rightarrow New \rightarrow R Script.
 You should now see four panes just as in Fig. 1.
-Save the file as tutorial.R via File \to Save.
+Save the file as tutorial.
+R via File \rightarrow Save.
 From Now on, your R instructions should be typed in this script-file.
 Make sure to comment your code (with the symbol #) as you go on.

-In the editor pane tutorial.R, type z <- c(8,13,21) as first line and 2z as second line.
+In the editor pane tutorial.R, type $z \leftarrow c(8,13,21)$ as first line and 2z as second line.